*This post may contain affiliate links.

 Shea butter is a fantastic addition to homemade personal care products.
 I use it in this homemade lip balm, for example.
-It is similar to cocoa butter.
-However, I prefer shea butter because it has a much lighter scent than cocoa butter, which smells like chocolate (that’s great sometimes, but I don’t want everything smelling like chocolate).
+It’s similar to cocoa butter.
+However, I prefer shea butter because it has a much lighter scent.
 I use it often in conjunction with coconut oil and sometimes beeswax.

 I use beeswax, as mentioned, along with shea butter in some personal care products such as this homemade beard balm.
 In addition, you can use beeswax to make homemade candles.